After one full growing season, your trees should have reached between 20cm and 1m in height depending on your feeding, weeding and watering.

 They are now ready to be dug up and transplanted, either to their final home or for another year of growth before being planted out.

-When to dig up
+When to dig your trees up

 Great care must be taken to prevent damage to both the stems and the roots whilst they are being moved.
-Excessive drying of the roots must be avoided at all costs.
+Drying of the roots must be avoided at all costs.

-How to dig
+How to dig your trees up

 Using a garden spade or fork, carefully ease the trees out of the ground.
 Do not insert the spade too close to the roots as it may cause damage.
-Only pull the trees gently – they musn’t be forced out – after the soil has been sufficiently loosened.
+Only pull the trees gently – they mustn’t be forced out – after the soil has been sufficiently loosened.

 The trees should be separated into different sizes if they are destined to be transplanted for a further year.
 This means that the taller trees won’t be overshadowing the smaller trees.
 Use bags to store the trees temporarily and to keep their roots away from the sun or drying winds – it may only take a few minutes before any drying becomes damaging.

 If you need to store them for any longer, they should be ‘heeled-in’.
 This means simply covering the roots with soil or sand to keep them moist, using your heel to gently firm them in.
-Trees can be kept like this until they begin to grow again!
+Trees can be kept like this until they begin to grow again.